Table of Contents

 What is the debug command?

-The debug command is used to check the operation of a router/switch in real time. debug command allows you to get a detailed picture of the router/switch operation.
+The debug command is used to verify the operation of a router/switch in real time. debug command allows you to get a detailed picture of the router/switch operation.
 However, the debug command places a heavy burden on the router/switch.
 It is best to avoid using the debug command on a working router/switch.

 Example of the debug command